 Bamboo Cloth nappies:

 Bamboo is super absorbent and stays the softest after many washes.
 Bamboo comes in many forms - velour, jersey, fleece, flannel, etc. Bamboo velour wears out a bit faster than bamboo fleece.
 Fleece is more absorbent than velour, but velour is also very absorbent.
-In the long run, bamboo is probably not a natural fiber but it is so wonderful that I love it anyway.
-Certainly more natural than polyester fabrics.

 Cotton Cloth Nappies: